Panormos is one of the best-loved beach towns in Skopelos. It sits on the island’s west coast, some 12.5km away from the Chora.

 The Panormos Beach hotel offers comfort and luxury without the luxury price tag.
 Rooms are spacious and furnished to a high standard with modern fixtures and fittings, and vibrant pastel colours.

 Rooms and suites offer sea or mountain views, and guests can enjoy lounging by the outdoor pool with a Greek coffee after a long day of sightseeing.
-Best of all, the property is less than 2 minutes walk away from Panormos beach.
+Best of all, the property is less than a 2 minute’s walk away from Panormos beach.
 Click here to view the latest room rates and availability.